xiaogang00/MATPO-PR/README.md

 **MATPO** (Multi-Agent Tool-Integrated Policy Optimization) is a novel reinforcement learning framework that enables training multiple specialized agent roles (planner and worker agents) within a single large language model.

-**MATPO-PR** (Multi-Agent Tool-Integrated Policy Optimization with Process Reward) improves upon the original MATPO by introducing intermediate rewards for reinforcement learning.
+**MATPO-PR** (Multi-Agent Tool-Integrated Policy Optimization with Process Reward) improves upon the original MATPO by introducing process rewards for reinforcement learning.
 As this formulation is highly compatible with various agentic frameworks, our future roadmap includes extending this capability to platforms like OpenClaw.

 ## Key Features